dhanusiyasri/FUTURE_ML_01/README.md

 ---

-## 🎤 Interview / Resume Summary
-> Developed an AI-powered sales forecasting solution using Prophet for time-series prediction and Power BI for interactive visualization, including seasonality analysis, confidence intervals, and a professionally designed dashboard.

----

 ## 📬 Acknowledgment
 This project was completed as part of **Future Interns – Machine Learning Task 1**, focusing on practical implementation of forecasting and analytics concepts.